Scarborough Civic Centre: Structure and surroundings

-The building is unique for the juxtaposition of two triangular shaped, multiple split level towers, which surround an open central area in the interior.
+The building is unique for the juxtaposition of two triangular-shaped, multiple split-level towers, which surround an open central area in the interior.
 Outside the Civic Centre on the north side is Albert Campbell Square, named after Albert Campbell, Scarborough's first mayor, with a waterfall and reflecting pool, used as a skating rink in winter.

 Sculptures are found on the southwest side of the building.
 The Hand of God, dedicated to Albert Campbell, depicts a man held up by a hand and is mounted on a mast; it is located south across Borough Drive.
-Gord Smith (sculptor)'s Icarus portrays bronze folds assembled together to represent a pair of outstretched wings.
+Gord Smith's Icarus portrays bronze folds assembled together to represent a pair of outstretched wings.
 Frank Faubert Forest, a wooded area south of the Civic Centre is named for Scarborough's last mayor, Frank Faubert.
 Inside the main hall is a rising series of polished metal unfolding tetrahedrons resembling birds rising toward the ceiling from the main-floor-level pond, designed by Toronto artist James Sutherland in 1972.

 In 2015, the Toronto Public Library opened the Scarborough Civic Centre branch, its 100th library branch.
 The Toronto Public Library Scarborough Civic Centre branch was designed by Toronto-based architecture firm LGA Architectural Partners with Philip H. Carter as planning consultant.